Flu Vaccine Update

-The 2022 Winter flu vaccination services are available from October.
+The 2023 flu vaccination service is available from September.
 Please check back for available appointments.

 What is seasonal flu (influenza)?